bosung-gotocloud/gotocfd/multiMotionSolver/readme.md

 - `alpha0`: Represents the Collective Pitch ($\theta_0$), the constant baseline angle of the blades.

 - `amplitude` & `phase`: These parameters define the Cyclic Pitch, derived from the lateral and longitudinal control inputs to determine the tilt and direction of the rotor thrust.

+- `​axis`: This defines the local axis of the pitching motion at the start of the simulation (t = 0).
+As the simulation progresses, the solver automatically calculates the current orientation of this axis by applying the primary rotation (hub motion) to the initial vector.